Chronic Medical Illness: ACT, CBT, and MI to Improve Anxiety, Grief, Pain, and Functioning

 Jessica Vanderlan, PhD Related seminars and products

-Jessica Vanderlan, PhD, is a licensed clinical psychologist and manager of the Siteman Psychology Service at the Siteman Cancer Center, where she provides therapy to patients with cancer and cancer caregivers and leads a psycho-oncology training program.
-She is a board member and director of education for the American Psychosocial Oncology Society and co-chair for the National Comprehensive Cancer Network’s distress guidelines panel.
+Jessica Vanderlan, PhD, is a licensed clinical psychologist and manager of the Siteman Psychology Service at the Siteman Cancer Center, where she provides therapy to patients with cancer and cancer caregivers.
+She is a board member and director of professional education for the American Psychosocial Oncology Society and co-chair for the National Comprehensive Cancer Network’s distress guidelines panel.
 Dr. Vanderlan’s research focuses on psycho-oncology, distress screening, psychological functioning in gynecologic oncology, program development, and integrated psychological care.
-She is on the psychiatry faculty at the Washington University School of Medicine where she assists in training medical students and residents.
+She is voluntary psychiatry faculty at the Washington University School of Medicine where she assists in training medical students and residents.

 Speaker Disclosures:

-Financial: Jessica Vanderlan has employment relationships with Siteman Psychology Service and Washington University.
-She receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Financial: Jessica Vanderlan has employment relationships with Siteman Psychology Service, Washington University School of Medicine, Washington University, and Ponce Health Sciences University.
+She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Additional Info